GibbsConsulting/django-plotly-dash/README.md

 See the source for this project here:
 <https://github.com/GibbsConsulting/django-plotly-dash>

+This README file provides a short guide to installing and using the package, and also outlines how to run the demonstration application.

+More detailed information
-Online documentation can be found here:
+can be found in the online documentation at
 <https://readthedocs.org/projects/django-plotly-dash>

 ## Installation